APAO: Bridging the Training-Inference Gap in Generative Recommendation via Adaptive Prefix-Aware Optimization: Introduction

-Furthermore, we provide a comprehensive theoretical analysis, which includes a lower bound derivation and a discussion on time complexity.
-This analysis demonstrates that the proposed framework effectively optimizes evaluation metrics under the decoding strategy, while maintaining a time complexity comparable to existing baselines.
-Extensive experiments on multiple public datasets with two representative generative backbones demonstrate that our method significantly enhances recommendation performance.
-Furthermore, in-depth analysis reveals that our approach achieves consistent gains at every decoding step (prefix), effectively mitigating the training–inference inconsistency.
+Furthermore, we provide a theoretical analysis, including a lower bound derivation and a discussion on time complexity.
+This analysis demonstrates that the proposed framework effectively optimizes evaluation metrics under the beam-search strategy, while maintaining a complexity comparable to existing baselines.
+Extensive experiments on public datasets with two representative backbones demonstrate that our method consistently improves recommendation performance under beam-search decoding.
+In-depth analysis further reveals consistent gains at every decoding step (prefix), effectively mitigating the training–inference inconsistency.
+Moreover, online A/B testing shows that APAO-Pointwise improves pCTR by 0.9\% in a real-world industrial recommendation system.

 The main contributions of this work are summarized as follows: